BeastTrees/leaf.js/README.md

 ### Clone the Repository

-To Clone this Repository, open a terminal in a folder where you want to create the subfolder and type
+To Clone this Repository, open a terminal in a folder where you want to create the subfolder in and type

 ```bash
 # With HTTP: